 Hip pain is very common and can prevent you from the activities you enjoy or be severe enough to make even simple tasks challenging.
-Take advantage of comprehensive team of fellowship trained hip experts at The CORE Institute to help diagnosis and treat your hip symptoms so that you can return to the lifestyle you enjoy as quickly and safely as possible.
+Take advantage of a comprehensive team of fellowship-trained hip experts at The CORE Institute to help diagnosis and treat your hip symptoms so that you can return to the lifestyle you enjoy as quickly and safely as possible.

 The hip is a strong ball and socket joint.
 When it is not performing at an optimal level people often have symptoms that include:

 - Dull persistent pain in or around the hip joint

 - Pain or stiffness after sitting or lying down

 - Reduced flexibility or range of motion

 - Sudden onset of sharp or shooting pain

 Conditions We Treat

 The fellowship-trained hip specialists at The CORE Institute are nationally recognized leaders in hip conditions from the routine to the very complex.
 To maximize your improvement, rely on experts who understand the complexities of the hip joint and its treatment options.
 Some of the more common hip conditions treated at The CORE Institute include: